Mateusz-Grzelinski/actionlint-py/README.md

 - [ ] Update tag in readme in github action when releasing new version
 - [ ] Upload also binary distribution, not only source distribution
+- [ ] Add unit tests to build system

+Won't do unless asked:

+- support all platforms that actionlint supports (like freebsd)